Study Site: San José, Costa Rica

 Area: 51,100 sq km

-Median age: total: 28.4 years
+Median age: total 30 years

 Urban population: 64% of total population

-Per Capita GDP: $11,400
+Per capita GDP: $12,900

-Language: Spanish (official), English
+Languages: Spanish (official), English

 On special occasions “arroz con camarones” or “arroz con pollo”, (fried shrimp or chicken), are found on the table instead of beans and rice.
 Meats are eaten sparingly, while beans provide a high content of fiber.
 Costa Rica food choices also include dairy or cheese.
 Other food staples include fresh vegetables such as tomatoes and a variety of beans and tubers, and fruits, including plantains.